I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksds3d_buffer_all.md

 ## Members

+`Position`

+Specifies the x, y, and z position coordinates of the 3D sound buffer.
+This member is a structure of type <a href="..\ksmedia\ns-ksmedia-_ds3dvector.md">DS3DVECTOR</a>.

+`Velocity`

+Specifies the x, y, and z velocity components of the 3D sound buffer.
+This member is a structure of type DS3DVECTOR.

+`InsideConeAngle`

+Specifies the angle in degrees of the inside sound projection cone.

+`OutsideConeAngle`

+Specifies the angle in degrees of the outside sound projection cone.

 `ConeOrientation`

 Specifies the x, y, and z components of the orientation of the 3D buffer's sound projection cone.
 This member is a structure of type DS3DVECTOR.